mhellwinkel/www.masfaaonline.org/README.md

-# MASFAA

-## Purpose
+# Purpose

-SAF hosts a static website for MASFAA, Montana Association of Student Financial Aid Administration.
-This site is unnecessarily hosted on a JBoss 7 server.
-By moving the content and hosting to GitHub Pages we alleviate ourselves from having to host the site and also provide for easier site updates.
-In short, everyone wins!
+SAF maintains a website for MASFAA, the Montana Association of Student Financial Aid Administration.

+# Hosting

+Hosted with [Github Pages](https://pages.github.com/) as a [Project Page](https://help.github.com/articles/user-organization-and-project-pages/#project-pages).

-## Hosting and DNS
+# DNS

-TODO

-## History

-Initial Github Pages site cloned from [`safmt/ghpages`](https://github.com/safmt/ghpages).

-Migration of the current MASFAA website [MASFAA](http://www.masfaaonline.org) .
+Domain name is registered at GoDaddy and all DNS is there.
+The naked domain, masfaaonline.org, is redirected to www.masfaaonline.org according to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/).

 # How to Work Locally